WellFactored/play-bindings/README.md

 * `PathBindable[PersonId]` - decodes a `Long` from a url path segment into a `PersonId`
 * `QueryStringBindable` - takes a `Long` value from a query parameter and converts it to a `PersonId`

-The value type, `V`, must itself already have a type class instance in scope.
+The value type, `V`, must itself already have a type class instance in scope, e.g. `Reads[String]`.
 Play provides instances of all four type classes for all the primitive types.

 ## Creating the binding instances